Getting There

 Soaring Eagle Transit

-kennicottshuttle.com (907-822-5292) Offers shuttle service from Glennallen to the Chitina and the Wrangell-St. Elias National Park.
+kennicottshuttle.com (907-822-5292) offers shuttle service from Glennallen to Chitina and the Wrangell-St. Elias National Park and Preserve.

 Local knowledge for travel in Alaska’s Greater Copper Country: